ts2007ts/simple_crud_app/README.md

 ### Backend Setup
 1. Navigate to the project directory:
-   Create a `.env` file based on the `.env.example` and configure your environment variables incase MySQL
+   Create a `.env` file based on the `.env.example` and configure your environment variables in case MySQL
     ```sh
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1